19 Wedding Registry Items You’ll Probably Regret 5 Years Later

 It’s great to get rid of your old mismatched college bedding and start fresh for your marriage, but don’t be tempted to register for six different linen sets for your one bed.
 “Aside from storing all of it, chances are that within a few years you’ll also get a guest bed or a few twins for your growing family.
 And though you’ll be already heavily laden with sheets and covers, they may fit only your bed,” says Geigle.
 You may also size up from a full to a queen or a queen to a king, and then you’ll have exactly zero sheets that fit, and six sets that don’t.
 Do consider registering for items that will make any bed cozier.

 Yes, coffee is all kinds of awesome, but you’re not opening up a java shop in your kitchen.
 “We’re sure that you have your dream coffee routine all figured out, but does that mean that you need a Keurig, a French press, a one-touch cappuccino-espresso machine as well as a classic drip set-up?”
 Geigle says, “The answer is no.” The truth is that you only really need one coffee maker, so choose what you will realistically use the most and ditch the others.
-Otherwise they’ll likely end up gathering dust and clutter in the back of the pantry.
+Otherwise, they’ll likely end up gathering dust and clutter in the back of the pantry.
 And you can always buy another one in the future.
-These tricks will help you brew the perfect cuppa every time.

 15 or 20 knives in a block